 Ms. Wood stated she is a member of the public.

-Ms. McVicker stated she is a member of the public and also volunteers engineering services to GVLD.
+Mrs. McVicker stated she is a member of the public and also volunteers engineering services to GVLD.

 Public comment (Agenda Item #3 – 2:51)

 Mr. Sheppard asked if there was any comment from the attending public.
 There was no public comment.